henriquetruta/hybrid-k8s-federation/README.md

 At this point, you should be able to access the federation control plane API by doing commands like:
 `kubectl --context=federation get clusters`

-We will need the access to the Federation context to create the resources.
+We will need access to this Federation context to create most of the resources.
 This is adapted from the official [documentation](https://kubernetes.io/docs/admin/federation/#registering-kubernetes-clusters-with-federation).

-From now on, assume the cluster we'll add is called `local` and its api-server is located at public IP `123.456.789.1` and local IP `10.0.0.1`.
+From now on, assume the cluster we'll add is going to be called `local` and its api-server is located can be accessed through public IP `123.456.789.1` and local IP `10.0.0.1`.

 ### Create secret

-Federation needs to have access to the cluster.
-To do so, we need to create a secret that will give access to the server.
+Federation needs to have access to your local cluster.
+To do so, we need to create a secret that will give access to the api-server.
 In the api-server machine, there is a file `/etc/kubernetes/admin.conf` which should do the work.
 Then:

 * Copy it to the a machine that has access to the federation.
-An example of this file can be found here at this repo.
+An example of this file can be found here at this repo
 * Name it `kubeconfig`
 * Change the private IP address at port 6443 to the public address at 8001, using normal HTTP, e.g. `http://123.456.789.1:8001`
 * Get the context which the federation is running, i.e. the cluster that runs the control plane.
 In my case, it's the US-east GCE cluster
 * Take a look at the federation namespace.
-In my case, it's `federation-system`
+In my case, it's `federation-system`, and if you followed the GCE tutorial, yours should be too
 * To create the secret, run:

 ```bash